Why Reusing and Reworking is So Important

 At Re_considered, all our garments are made using second hand fabrics.
 Our goal is to minimise environmental damage by using materials that already exist but need a new lease of life.
 We believe circularity is crucial to upholding sustainability claims hence we do not work to seasons.
 Instead, we take a considered approach to design, creating seasonless, staple pieces for your wardrobe.

 Our design team focuses on considered design, patchworking where necessary to minimise waste fabric and create unique garments.
-Patchworking allows for so much creativity in the design process offering both practical and aesthetic features.
+Patchworking allows for so much creativity in the design process offering both practical and ascetic features.

 To uphold our core value of reducing textile waste, our patterned garments are created with the intention to utilise the maximum fabric possible.
 This means that each piece created will vary and we are not always able to pattern match so we can continue to be as sustainable as possible.